ldijkman/Arduino_emmer_vuller_bucket_filling/README.md

 place stack off xxx buckets on the lift

-lift goes up to optical sensor then fills bucket for xxx time
+lift goes up to optical sensor then fills bucket for xxx time with water

 if top bucket filled with flowers and take out

-lift goes higher to optical sensor again and fills it
+lift goes higher to optical sensor again and fills it with water

-if stack off buckets empty lift moves up to topend switch
+if stack off buckets empty lift moves up to top endswitch

-and goes down to downswitch
+and goes down to down endswitch

 place a new stack off buckets

-press start and lift goes up to optical sensor and fills top bucket
+press start and lift goes up top bucket to optical sensor and fills top bucket with water

+und so weiter

 https://www.google.com/search?q=berg+emmervuller